JonnyBanana/W1Nd0wS_BADstrings/README.md

 </br>

-And then you only need to restart the computer to make the changes effective....
+And then you only need to restart the computer to make the changes effective.</BR>
-And voila, the game is done....
+And voila, the game is done...

 </br>